Library Rules and Regulations

 - When ordering from repositories not more than five units of documents are delivered, and from the open funds – the amount is not limited

 - The terms for returning documents are set considering the amount of documents’ copies, demand, studying programme.
-It is possible to extend them 6 times via the internet, if it hasn’t been ordered by other students.
-Return date for documents marked with green stickers can be extended once.
+It is possible to extend them 9 times via the internet, if it hasn’t been ordered by other students.
+Return date for documents marked with green stickers can be extended twice.
 The due date is printed on a receipt at the self-service machine or the user can check it on the electronic catalogue.

 - If a document is not returned on time, the user gets charged 0,14 Eur each day for each document.
 If you fines total more than 11, 58 Eur limit, you will need to come in to the Library and settle the fines before you can borrow documents.